vanzasetia/random-quote-generator/README.md

 git push -u origin fixingbugs
 ```
 - After that you can see the `Compare and Pull Request` button and follow the instructions.
-- That's it!
-Thanks for your contribution! 🤗
+- Finally, you can relax ☕ and wait for your `pull request` to be accepted.
 <!-- ENDOF How To Contribute -->

 <!-- Author -->